alicess19/lic/README.md

 ---

 # Health Monitor App
-Developed as part of my Bachelor’s Thesis at the University Politehnica of Bucharest, Faculty of Electronics, Telecommunications and Information Technology.
+Developed as part of my Bachelor’s Thesis at the University Politehnica of Bucharest, Faculty of Electronics, Telecommunications and Information Technology, presented in June, 2025.

 ## App Overview
 The app provides users with a unified interface to track key physiological parameters such as: